|

 Ibis is Accor’s 3-star brand.
 There are more than 2,000 of them worldwide, including Ibis Budget and Ibis Styles.
 The good thing is that this particular brand is pretty standard everywhere, so I knew automatically what I was in for, and my expectations were met.

-For a 3-star hotel in that location, at that price range, it’s an excellent choice for those on a budget used to three-star properties.
+For a 3-star hotel in that location, in that price range, it’s an excellent choice for those on a budget used to three-star properties.

 As I said, Ibis hotels are pretty similar worldwide, and Ibis Hua Hin looks like any other one.
 The property has 200 rooms over six floors.
 One side of the hotel overlooks the car park and the pool, and the other side overlooks the resort next door.
 The maintenance team does an excellent job of keeping the exterior and grounds looking clean and immaculate.